CoderDojoPonceSprings/Events/README.md

-# Details for Febfurary 27th CoderDojo Ponce Springs!
+# Details for February 27th CoderDojo Ponce Springs!

 Welcome to CoderDojo Ponce Springs -- **_the free and fun place where Atlanta's kids code apps, games, sites, and more -- supported by mentors, parents, and a [global community](http://www.CoderDojo.com)!_**